loading

 This layered approach balances reliability, flexibility, and integration.

-How to choose the right protocol
+How to choose the right communication architecture

 There is no universal answer, but practical guidelines include: